Martin Eberhard: Early life and education

-Eberhard grew up in Kensington, California, a community in the Berkeley Hills.
+Born in California, Eberhard grew up in Kensington, a community in the Berkeley Hills.
 He received a B.S. in computer engineering from the University of Illinois Urbana-Champaign in 1982 and an M.S. in electrical engineering from the same school in 1984.

 Career

 Early career

 Eberhard began his career as an electrical engineer at Wyse Technology, where he designed the WY-30 ASCII computer terminal as his first product.
-Eberhard co-founded Network Computing Devices in 1987, where he served as chief engineer through its IPO on 1992.
+Eberhard co-founded Network Computing Devices in 1987, where he served as chief engineer through its IPO in 1992.